formigas/formigas-flutter-bricks/core/__brick__/{{project_name.snakeCase()}}/README.md

 Alternatively, run `flutter run` and code generation will take place automatically.

 ## GitHub Actions CI
-The GitHub CI pipeline runs validation, build and tests.
+The GitHub Actions CI pipeline runs validation, build and tests.
 The pipeline is run on every push to `develop`, `staging` and `master`/`main` branches, as well as on every merge request.
 The build stage runs a different flavor depending on the branch:
 - `develop` runs the `development` flavor